vc-bonn/Teaching_Incompressible_Fluid_Dynamics_to_3D_CNNs/readme.md

 Do you want to train your own fluid models without having to worry about ground truth data?
 Then, this is the right repository for you! :)

-Here are some examples that were generated using a single neural surrogate model:
+Here are some example results that were all generated using the same neural surrogate model:

 ![image](imgs/cover_imgs/reynolds_large_legend_1_mu_5_rho_0_2_v_1.png)
 ![image](imgs/cover_imgs/reynolds_large_legend_3_2_mu_0_2_rho_1_v_1.png)